wuman/firebase-server-sdk-go/README.md

 Firebase Server SDK for Golang
 ==============================

-This is the Firebase Server SDK written in Golang.
+This is the Server SDK written in Golang for the 2016 newly announced Firebase suite of services.

 Note that this is not an official SDK written by Google/Firebase.
 Firebase only offers the Server SDK in [Java][1] and [Node.js][2].
 This is simply an attempt to